Welcome, we’re glad you’re here! Thank you for your interest in volunteering with Horizons for Homeless Children.

 We are excited to be playing at shelters again and are accepting applicants to complete an online New Volunteer Orientation prior to beginning those shifts.
 Horizons for Homeless Children shares your concern about COVID-19.
 Health and safety protocols will be implemented at shifts to keep our entire Horizons community safe.

-The shelter system in Massachusetts is primarily designed for adults, with staff focused on helping them reach self-sufficiency.
-Often there is less bandwidth to support the extensive needs of children experiencing homelessness.
-According to the Center on the Developing Child at Harvard University, frequent creative play is integral to developing executive functioning skills in young children.
-Our Playspace Program, started in 1990, embodies our belief that every child has the right to joyful play experiences.
+The family shelter system in Massachusetts is primarily designed for adults, with staff focused on helping them reach self-sufficiency.
+However, there is often less bandwidth to support the extensive needs of children experiencing homelessness.
+That’s where Horizons for Homeless Children comes in.

 What is a Playspace?

-Playspaces are child-friendly rooms that Horizons has installed in more than 120 partner shelters across the state of Massachusetts.
-Our Playspaces are designed – and play resources are carefully selected – to reflect the needs of children experiencing trauma.
-Horizons’ Playspaces are created to give children a dedicated place to play and grow, and build connections with other caring adults who are committed to their success.
+Playspaces are child-friendly rooms that Horizons has installed in family homeless shelters across Massachusetts.
+Playspaces are designed to reflect the needs of children ages 0-6 experiencing trauma, creating a dedicated place for children to play and grow, and build connections with other caring adults who are committed to their success.